Universal Design For Learning & Copyright

 Pages are content areas where you can add and consolidate text and materials.
 Think of a Word document or Google Doc with the ability to add text, videos, images, hyperlinks, LTI Apps, and links to all other content in your course.
 You can even link to other pages.

-You can use CidiLabs DesignPLUS Tools to customize the content of content pages, assignments, the course syllabus, discussion descriptions, and quiz descriptions.
+CidiLabs DesignPLUS Tools can be used to customize the content of content pages, assignments, the course syllabus, discussion descriptions, and quiz descriptions.
+For support, please reach out to the CSU Online Instructional Design Team.

-There a many ways to communicate with students; teach them how you expect them to communicate for your course, and be consistent.
+There are many ways to communicate with students; teach them how you expect them to communicate for your course, and be consistent.

 - Announcements viewed in Canvas